 Are You a Deployer?
 Establishing Your Position

-The Act defines a deployer as any natural or legal person, public authority, or body using an AI system under its authority, except where the system is used in the course of a personal non-professional activity.
-That covers a wider range of organisations than most assume.
-A bank that licences a third-party credit scoring model is a deployer.
-A hospital implementing an AI triage tool from a health tech vendor is a deployer.
-A public employment service using an AI matching system is a deployer.
+The Act defines a deployer as any organisation using an AI system under its authority, except for purely personal use.
+In practice, that covers a wider range of organisations than most assume.
+A bank licensing a credit scoring model is a deployer.
+A hospital implementing a diagnostic tool from a vendor is a deployer.
+A public authority using AI in benefits or employment decisions is—unsurprisingly—also a deployer.

-The test is straightforward: if your organisation purchases, licences, or otherwise uses an AI system that another organisation built, and that system falls within the high-risk categories of Annex III, you are a deployer with obligations under Article 26.
-The question is not whether you were involved in building it.
-The question is whether you are the one running it.
+The test is rather simple: did someone else build the AI system, and are you the one running it?
+If yes, and the AI system falls within the high-risk categories of Annex III, you are a deployer with obligations under Article 26.
+The question is not who built the AI system.
+The question is who is putting the AI system into use.

-One boundary worth knowing clearly: organisations that substantially modify a third-party AI system and place it on the market under their own name cross from deployer to provider, and take on the full provider obligation set including conformity assessment.
-If your team is adapting, fine-tuning, or repackaging a model for redistribution, get specific advice on which side of that line you sit before August 2026.
+One important thing to keep in mind here.
+If your organisation substantially modifies a third-party AI system and places it on the market under its own name, you move from deployer to provider.
+That brings a different and significantly heavier set of obligations, including conformity assessment.
+If you are adapting, fine-tuning, or repackaging a system for redistribution, it is worth getting clear on which side of that line you sit before August 2026.

-For a practical breakdown of which systems qualify as high-risk under Annex III, the guide to the Act's high-risk requirements maps the categories to real-world use cases in employment, credit, healthcare, and public services.
+For a practical breakdown of which systems qualify as high-risk under Annex III, see our guide to high-risk AI requirements, which maps the categories to real-world use cases across employment, credit, healthcare, and public services.

 The Deployer Test